The Facts About 1, 4 Dioxane

 PWC annually tests for 118 elements and contaminants regulated by the EPA.
 PWC meets or surpasses all the standard requirements annually.
 We understand that news reports about 1,4-Dioxane cause concerns about the safety of our drinking water.
 While 1,4-Dioxane has been detected in the Cape Fear River as well as other areas in our region, state and nation, the Environmental Protection Agency (EPA) currently has no standards for 1,4-Dioxane and has not yet issued regulated safe limits.

-If the EPA believed 1,4-Dioxane was an immediate threat, a directive would have been issued.
+The EPA has not established drinking water standards for 1,4-Dioxane.
 A minimal cancer risk level for 1,4 Dioxane has been noted at 0.35 parts per billion, which is about one drop of water in three Olympic-size swimming pools.
 If a person drinks water with that level of 1,4 Dioxane for a lifetime, it is estimated that they would have a 1 in a million risk for cancer.

 We care deeply about the quality of the water we provide for our customers, and we are committed to providing the highest quality drinking water for our customers.
 1,4 Dioxane is used in the manufacturing of textile products, cosmetics, shampoos and other products.
 It cannot be removed through our traditional water treatment process.
 Because of this, we have partnered with other communities and the North Carolina Department of Environmental Quality (NCDEQ) to get this compound regulated and out of the Cape Fear River as we feel this is the fastest, most effective way of protecting our customers.

-We have helped fund research which is identifying its sources in order to reduce or eliminate it so there will be no long-term exposure to our customers.
-As a result of this partnership, NCDEQ has notified Greensboro, Reidsville and Asheboro to begin monthly monitoring for 1,4-Dioxane in their wastewater treatment facility discharges.
-Going forward, NCDEQ staff will use the data collected to determine the need for effluent limits to be established in the discharge permits for each of these three upstream municipalities.
+We have helped fund research which has identified its sources so that it can be reduced or eliminated to ensure no long-term exposure to our customers.
+As a result of this partnership, NCDEQ requires Greensboro, Reidsville and Asheboro to monitor monthly for 1,4-Dioxane in their wastewater treatment facility discharges.
+Also, in order to assess the levels of both 1,4-Dioxance and several emerging contaminants known as Per- and polyfluoroalkyl substances (PFAS) within the entire Cape Fear River Basin, NCDEQ is requiring all wastewater discharges with approved Pretreatment Programs, to perform investigative monitoring at their treatment plant influents for these compounds for three consecutive months, starting in July 2019.
+NCDEQ staff is using the data collected to determine the need for effluent limits to be established in the discharge permits for each of these three upstream municipalities.
 NCDEQ will establish limits as needed to protect the surface waters for their designated uses.

 PWC continually monitors the progress being made to remove 1,4 Dioxane from the Cape Fear River as well as performs monthly testing to monitor the current levels in our drinking source water.